BSData/horus-heresy-3rd-edition/README.md

 ## 2.3 Capitalisation
 Copy what is printed in the books.
 - If the book has something as Upper Upper, eg "Legion Officer Wargear" then capitalise every word.
-- If the book does not capitalise something, eg "Any model may exchange their *bolter*..." then it does not need to be capitalised unless it is the first owrd in a string/sentence/label.
+- If the book does not capitalise something, eg "Any model may exchange their *bolter*..." then it does not need to be capitalised unless it is the first word in a string/sentence/label.

 # 3: Making Units
 All Units must be made as shared selection entries with the Unit type